catchzone151-stack/IslamQuest/replit.md

 **Events System (Phase 6)**: Global Events load cloud entries on mount via `loadMyEntries`.
 Event quiz submissions pass completion time to `enterEventCloud` for tiebreaker rankings.
 The 75% pass threshold applies to all quizzes, daily quests, boss level, and global events.

+**Dev Mode System**: A toggle in Settings enables local-only testing without touching Supabase.
+When DEV_MODE is true: challenges generate fake opponents with random results, Boss Level allows unlimited plays, Global Events use mock leaderboards, and all rewards are applied locally.
+A persistent yellow banner shows "DEV MODE ACTIVE" at the top of the screen.
+Configuration is stored in `src/config/dev.js` and persisted via localStorage.
+This allows safe testing of all Phase 6 features without polluting production data.

 Asset management is centralized via `assets.js` for optimized WebP images.
 Development and deployment use Vite.

 ## External Dependencies